Are there free ways to make money online?

 Here are some of the better affiliate networks I myself have been using for the last 5-6 years:

-Amazon Associates: For anyone who clicks on your Amazon affiliate link and make a purchase inside the next 24 hours, you’ll receive a cut of that purchase.
+- Amazon Associates: For anyone who clicks on your Amazon affiliate link and makes a purchase inside the next 24 hours, you’ll receive a cut of that purchase.

 Lately, micro job sites have been popping up everywhere, especially after the huge success of the first big site of its kind, Fiverr.